pa7x1/ethereum-issuance/README2.md

 ## Staking Risk Premium and the Issuance Curve

-The yield provided by staking Ethereum is market-driven, market participants expect to receive a premium for staking ETH vs. holding
+The yield provided by staking on Ethereum is market-driven, market participants expect to receive a premium for staking ETH vs. holding
 ETH that compensates for the additional risks on which they partake.
 These risks are varied:

-- Operational risks: Keeping the ETH or LST secure, smart contract risks, slashing risks...
+- Operational risks: Custody, smart contract risks, and slashing risks.
 - Liquidity risks: Staking ETH locks it in the staking contract, which makes it less liquid.
-LSTs alleviate some of that illiquidity but may be subject to de-pegs, particularly when the exit and entry queues to the staking contract are full.
+LSTs alleviate some of that illiquidity but may be subject to depegs, particularly when the exit and entry queues to the staking contract are full.
 - Opportunity cost risks: Market opportunities you may not be able to take or would cause you to obtain worse yield if you are staking instead of holding ETH.